Exus Blog Article

-Pros: A specialised debt collection financial suite will handle all of the above and plenty more besides.
+Pros: A specialized debt collection financial suite will handle all of the above and plenty more besides.

-The best thing about a dedicated financial suite, however, is how flexible it can be if utilised correctly.
-These systems are scalable and adaptable for banks of all sizes and, if you choose a system with global reach, will comply with all local regulations.
+The best thing about a dedicated financial suite, however, is how flexible it can be if utilized correctly.
+These systems are scalable and adaptable for banks of all sizes and, if you choose a system with a global reach, will comply with all local regulations.

 Cons: There are few drawbacks to mention here.
 It could be argued that a “master of one trade” might be preferred to a ‘jack of all trades approach.
 There are also the obvious drawbacks of having to train your staff to use the software.
 However, these suites are designed to make debt collection easier, not more complicated, so they are often remarkably simple to learn.

 Ultimately, the solution you choose to handle your NPLs (or prevent your pre-delinquent accounts from becoming NPLs) will depend on the culture, the debt landscape and the infrastructure of the country you're operating in, the number of customers on your books, and what strategies make sense to your business and your brand.